Local Entropy Theory of a Random Dynamical System: Measurable dynamical systems

 \end{thm}

+\begin{rem} As shown by \cite{HYZ}, Theorem \ref{1006272300} plays an important role in the establishment of the local theory of entropy for a topological $G$-action.

-\begin{rem} To prove Theorem \ref{1006272300}, we shall use Danilenko's orbital approach to the entropy theory of an MDS as a crucial tool.
-In fact, to prove Theorem \ref{1006272300}, we should recall almost all of the arguments of Danilenko in \cite{D} and then re-write the whole process carried out in \cite[\S 4]{HYZ}.
-In other words, we should argue the whole \cite[\S 4]{HYZ} in the relative case of given a $G$-invariant sub-$\sigma$-algebra $\mathcal{C}\subseteq \mathcal{D}$.
-As this is a straightforward re-writing of the arguments of \cite[\S 4]{HYZ}, we shall omit the details and leave their verification to the interested reader.
-We only remark that, based on the results from \cite{GW4, HMRY, R}, the equivalence of these two kinds of entropy for finite measurable covers was first pointed out in the literature by Huang, Ye and the second author of the paper in \cite{HYZ1} in the case of $\Z$-actions. \end{rem}
+In order to prove Theorem \ref{1006272300}, we shall use Danilenko's orbital approach to the entropy theory of an MDS as a crucial tool.
+In fact, notice that using the arguments of Danilenko \cite{D} one can re-write the whole process carried out in \cite[\S 4]{HYZ}.
+In other words, we can extend the whole \cite[\S 4]{HYZ} to the relative case, where we are given a $G$-invariant sub-$\sigma$-algebra $\mathcal{C}\subseteq \mathcal{D}$.
+As this is a straightforward re-writing of the arguments of \cite[\S 4]{HYZ}, we omit the details and leave their verification to the interested reader.
+We only remark that, based on the results from \cite{GW4, HMRY, R}, the equivalence of these two kinds of entropy for finite measurable covers was first pointed out by Huang, Ye and Zhang in \cite{HYZ1} for $\Z$-actions. \end{rem}